 There is No Definition of Art

 Nothing universal, unified and provably true at any rate.
 What is considered art has been expanding exponentially over time.
 Originally we had fine and applied arts, as time went on more and more arts were added to fine art, but the term itself became less and less important as art has democratized.
 Finally in 1917 Marcel Duchamp put a urinal in a gallery and absolutely exploded the entire definition of the word.
-The art world might as well be divided in to epochs, before and after Duchamp.
-As time has gone on the rapidly expanding definition of art has come to be that truly ‘anything can be art’.
+As time has gone on the rapidly expanding definition of art has come to be that truly “anything can be art”.
 The last remaining distinction is context.
-Put a banana on a wall in a gallery and it is art, on the counter of a Starbucks and it is just a piece of fruit.
+Tape a banana to a wall in a gallery and it is art, whereas on the counter of a Starbucks it is just a piece of fruit.

 What we haven’t discussed is how it feels to be a painter during a time painting is being set aside, when critics are criticizing it, when galleries stop showing it, when peers roll their eyes.
 It hurts.
 It is very easy to find oneself resonating with something that doesn’t seem to resonate with others.
 Van Gogh again is a great example.
-It doesn’t mean he was vindicated, he was dead by the time his work mattered, what is important was whether or not an artist is able to produce work that is not in fashion.
-And whether or not they should.
+For him being named a master posthumously doesn’t mean he was ever vindicated, he was dead by the time his work mattered!

 There are many things that have been defined as art over the years that have stirred quite a bit of controversy.
-Van Gogh was not one of them, despite likely being dismissed in certain times and circles, but generally is pretty well accepted you would agree despite where he personally ranks for you.
-But what about Warhol?
+Van Gogh was not one of them, but what about Warhol?
 Duchamp?
-How about comic books and music?
+How about performance, comic books and music?

-Most people who have not lived in the art world recently likely still have a bit of an unpleasant reaction when something is referred to as ‘art’ in their presence.
+Most people who have not lived in the art world recently likely still have a bit of an unpleasant reaction when some of these kinds of things are referred to as “art” in their presence.
 If this describes you, then I will go ahead and pick some controversial topics and try to explain a bit about why people think they are art.
 Hopefully it will help create some space in your own mind to include some things you might not have before.

 Is Writing an Art?